pnerg/area51-akka/README.md

 Trying to join in to a cluster with a different actor system name will render logging and dropped messages
 * Roles are configured in the Akka config
 This makes it rather hard wired, one can't just add a new "service" ad-hoc into the cluster from an already started actor system
+* Cluster.joinSeedNodes allows for manual joining without the need to configure in the akka config